 Pluralist Economics Fellowship

-During the fellowship, they contributed as editors to Exploring Economics.
+During the fellowship, they contribute as editors to Exploring Economics.
 Editors suggest, asses and create new material for the e-learning platform.
-The students gained experience in academic writing and publishing, enriched their knowledge of economic schools of thought, and worked closely with the Exploring Economics Team and the MU supervisors.
+The fellows gaine experience in academic writing and publishing, enriche their knowledge of economic schools of thought, and work closely with the Exploring Economics Team and the Minerva supervisors.

-There was a kick-off and a mid-term workshop at the thinkfarm in Berlin.
-Over the course of the fellowship, the candidates produced essays and dossiers for Exploring Economics, which can be found below, and at the same time earned credits at their home institution.
-For more information check out the full document here.
+Over the course of the fellowship, the candidates produce essays and dossiers for Exploring Economics, which can be found below, and at the same time earne credits at their home institution.
+For more information check out the full application document from 2018 here.

 Could gender equality help the economy?